Updated March 31, 2026

 - Workers' compensation is required in North Carolina for businesses with 3 or more employees, subject to the listed exemptions for sole proprietors, partners, LLC members, and farm laborers.

-- North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, so a juice bar may need documentation before opening in a shopping center or downtown location.
+- Most commercial leases in North Carolina require proof of general liability coverage, so a juice bar may need documentation before opening in a shopping center or downtown location.

 - The North Carolina Department of Insurance regulates insurance activity in the state, which matters when reviewing policy forms, endorsements, and quote details for a juice bar.